c-sp/age/docs/gameboy/halt.md

         ldh (0x0F), a  ; IF = 0x11
         ldh (0xFF), a  ; IE = 0x11

-        ei  ; Interrupts are enabled after the next instruction ; has been executed.
+        ei  ; Interrupt dispatching is enabled after the next instruction ; has been executed.

         halt  ; The next opcode (0x3C) has been prefetched by now.
-              ; Interrupts are currently disabled
+              ; Interrupt dispatching is currently disabled
               ;  => PC is not incremented and still points to byte 0x3C.

-        ; Interrupts are enabled before the next instruction (inc a) ; is executed.
+        ; Interrupt dispatching is enabled before the next instruction (inc a) ; is executed.
         ; The V-Blank interrupt is dispatched and PC = 0x40.
         ; Opcode 0x3C (inc a) remains prefetched.